NicoleFaye/LED-Reminder/README.md

 11. [License](#license)

 ## Introduction
-The LED Reminder is an ESP32-S3 based device featuring 5 buttons and 5 LEDs.
-It offers versatile LED control modes and easy configuration through a text file.
+The LED Reminder is an innovative, ESP32-S3-based device designed to serve as a versatile and user-friendly reminder system.
+It features five buttons and five corresponding LEDs, each of which can be independently configured and controlled.
+The device is highly customizable, allowing users to set up reminders, timers, and visual cues for various purposes.

 ## Features
 - 5 independently controllable LEDs with corresponding buttons